estherk0/jenkins-trigger/README.md

-# jenkins-trigger-action
+# Jenkins job trigger action
-Trigger jenkins job in github action and wait for job completion.
+Github Action to trigger jenkins job and wait for job completion using Jenkins API.
+Welcome your feedback and request. :open_hands:

 ## Usage
 ### Generate API token for Jenkins API